garethltm/obsibrain/COMPSCI367 - Artificial Intelligence/week11/Linear scalability.md

 	- $C \times \ utilities$
 		- [[utility]]
 - Suppose $u:\ohm \rightarrow R$ is a [[utility]] function.
 Then for any constant c > 0, $u': \ohm \rightarrow R$ defined by $u'(o)=cu(o)$ is also a [[utility]] function
-	- preferences remain the same even when introducing a new
+	- preferences remain the same even when introducing a new constant